Forget Me Not

 one of the most beloved versions of a superhero, though that is not to say there aren’t plenty of amazing ones out there!
 For some of the

-younger people at the time, this was the first Batman they had seen, and this changed their perspectives on superheroes.
+they had seen, and this changed their perspectives on superheroes.
 The show ran until

-1994, when it ended the first time.
-In 1997, it started again and ran for two years until it had its true finale.
+ran for two years until it had its true finale.
 Your love for this vigilante does not

-have to stop there.
 From movies to tv shows to comics to novels, Batman can be found everywhere.

 Look back at your childhood.
 You may have been one of the kids in your science class participating in the chant, “Bill!
 Bill!
 Bill!”
 No matter the

-age, Bill Nye the Science Guy was and is one of the most popular science shows of choice in schools.
+Bill Nye the Science Guy was and is one of the most popular science shows of choice in schools.
 From late elementary all the way

-through high school, something about this quirky show chalk full of facts and jokes made kids want to learn some more.
+chalk full of facts and jokes made kids want to learn some more.
 Airing originally from

-1993 to 1999, middle school students in 2008 and high school students of 2022 still ask for this aging but relevant show.
+middle school students in 2008 and high school students of 2022 still ask for this aging but relevant show.

-Nothing engaged a child viewer like Blue’s Clues when it came out in 1996.
+Nothing engaged a child viewer like Blues Clues when it came out in 1996.
 Though there are plenty of shows now where the host breaks the

-fourth wall and talks directly to those watching, Blue’s Clues was one of the first shows to encourage participation and critical thinking.
+those watching, Blues Clues was one of the first shows to encourage participation and critical thinking.
 Kids

-felt that Steve and Joe were their personal and close friends who were asking them questions.
+who were asking them questions.
 Unlike some other shows with a similar setup,

-the kids watching were the main characters instead of the characters on screen.
+characters on screen.
 The original show ran through 2006, but in 2019, Blue’s Clues

-and You! began streaming for old and new audiences.
+began streaming for old and new audiences.

 TOYS